kptdev/kpt/docs/design-docs/01-live_Inventory-to-ResourceGroup.md

 ### Read standard input resources

-We will add a reserved keyword “-” as a special kpt directory.
-This "-" accepts resources from the standard input.
-For example,  `kustomize build | kpt live apply -`
+We will change the existing `kpt live apply` from STDIN to not require the existence of Kptfile ( to be more specific, the `inventory` file from Kptfile).
+As long as the STDIN contains one and only one valid ResourceGroup, `kpt live apply` should be able to create/match the ResourceGroup in cluster.

 ### Initialize a `ResourceGroup` object

 `kpt live init` will create a ResourceGroup CR in resourcegroup.yaml.

-Only three fields should be given to the CR.
+By default, the ResoureGroup will have name and namespace assigned as below.
+And users can override via existing flags "--name" and "--namespace".

 - metadata.name: A client-provided valid RFC 1123 DNS subdomain name.
 Default value has prefix “inventory-” with 8 digit numbers.
-E.g. “inventory-02014045”
+E.g. "inventory-02014045"
-- metadata.namespace: a valid namespace. default to value “default”
+- metadata.namespace: a valid namespace. default to value "default"

-- metadata.labels.cli-utils.sigs.k8s.io/inventory-id: A client-provided valid label.
-  Default value is a UUID e.g. 7c5af957-a3e2-4d68-8c0f-6c1864a66050
+If users want to reuse an existing inventory (from Kptfile) or ResourceGroup (which has been deployed to the cluster), they shall provide the value of the inventory's inventory-id or the ResourceGroup's "metadata.labels[0].cli-utils.sigs.k8s.io/inventory-id" via "--inventory-id" flag.

 ### Convert Inventory to ResourceGroup